Youth marketing

 The months of January, April and September are two-fold for students: on one hand, it’s a cause for celebration (more money = more pints).
 But on the other hand, the resulting budgeting issues can lead to stress and panic.

 So where do brands come in?
-Well, this makes it a great time for brands to step up and support young people as they navigate potentially murky financial waters.
-For example, offering student discounts will not only help them save precious pennies, but will also you hit your targets.
+Well, firstly be aware of the key student finance dates (January, April, and September) – these are great times for brands to step up and support young people as they navigate potentially murky financial waters.
+For example, offering student discounts will not only help them save precious pennies, but will also encourage them to spend more thanks to the amount of cash in their banks (which means you’re more likely to hit your targets!).

 And, crucially, investing energy into student loan drops can have lifetime benefits: 78% of students say they’d stay loyal to a brand if they offered a student discount.